 Charter schools are independent public schools operated by a Board of Trustees.
 In the case of Richmond Prep, New York State has authorized the Board of Trustees of Integration Charter Schools to oversee the school.
 As an independent school, the rules that a charter school must follow are contained in its charter and include any laws implemented by its authorizer.
 As Richmond Prep is a New York State Authorized school it is held to the same standards as any other school within New York State.
 This means that rules or laws pertaining to testing, attendance, special education, etc. all apply to Richmond Prep as well.

 Many people often ask, why do we need charter schools, and that is a good question.
 Charter schools exist for two major reasons, to give parents options and to try new models of education.
-In our current system of schooling a parent’s choices are often limited to their neighborhood (especially on the Elementary and Middle school levels) a charter school exists to give parents more options as to which school you can send your child.
+In our current system of schooling a parent’s choices are often limited to their neighborhood (especially on the Elementary and Middle school levels) or to a private school.
+A charter school exists to give parents more options as to which school you can send your child.
 Additionally, as charter schools are independent their educational model can vary from school to school.
-This enables educational change to happen more rapidly and when these new practices are shared amongst all schools, education improves for everyone.
+This enables educational change to happen more rapidly and when these new practices are shared amongst all schools education improves for everyone.

 You may hear some negative things said about charter schools, so let’s clear up what we can:

 “Charter Schools need more accountability!”

 Charter schools are given a five year charter (a contract to operate) and must renew the charter at the conclusion of each term.
 There is no guarantee that the charter will be renewed, or will be renewed for the full five years; the charter school must prove that it is a high performing thriving school in order to earn a renewal (there is a long set of measurements that each school must meet).
 Additionally, each school is reviewed yearly by its authorizer.
 You could argue that charter schools are held more accountable than most schools with this model.

 “Charter schools can cherry pick the best students!”